brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 * Docker for containerization

 ## Deliverables
+Note that the deliverables changes somewhat over the course of the project, and are more extensive than the original conception.
 ### Deliverable 1: Github Repository
 The [Github repository](https://github.com/brainhack-school2020/dnmacdon_ASD_multisite_smri) contains:
  * Data, generated from the [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/) dataset as described above.